 Some symbolic meaning gathered up in the ten of wands Tarot card:

-In houses we live, die, play, cry, grow, hide, dream, the list goes on.
+House: Within houses, we live, die, play, cry, grow, hide, dream, the list goes on.
 As such, they are symbols of our deepest secrets and the tenderest parts of our hearts.
 House symbol meanings also deal with protection and the value that we feel we must guard against theft.
 When houses jump up to our vision in a reading it may be a sign that our security is threatened, or it may convey the opposite, and we should not be concerned with safety and we are already protected.
 In the ten of wands Tarot card meaning, the house may signify a time of retreat, isolation and regrouping.
-Walk through other homes in the Tarot.

 Some questions to help us discern more about the ten of wands Tarot card meaning:

 - Am I overextending?

 - Do I need to prepare for a harvest?